davidroeca/web-app-orchestration-talk/talk/talk.rst

     * I'll start with a show of hands: who here has a passion for writing documentation
     * <Make comment on show of hands>
+    * To me, documentation is sort of a necessary evil, but one that we can minimize with a little bit of effort
-    * I find that documentation often gets out of date, and I prefer to jump right into the source code.
+    * It often gets out of date, and because of that I prefer to jump right into the source code.
     * Let me tell you a quick story to show you what I mean.

 ----

-:id: story
+:id: story-1

 Story Time
 ==========